As WHO warns against vaccine nationalism, what it really is

 Vaccine nationalism occurs when a country manages to secure vaccine doses for its own citizens even while the vaccines are in developing phases.

-Pre-purchase agreements between a country's government and a vaccine manufacturer leads to the procedure.
+Pre-purchase agreements between a country's government and a vaccine manufacturer lead to the procedure.

 When they should work together, a number of countries are taking a 'my nation first' approach to developing and distributing potential vaccines.